polarismesh/polaris-sidecar/README.md

 Polaris-Sidecar as Polaris's local bike agent, providing two optional functional modes：

-- Local DNS: Use DNS parsing to access the services on the Arctic Star
+- Local DNS: Use DNS parsing to access the services on the polaris
 - Service Grid: Realize service discovery and governance by hijacking traffic, and develop invasiveness

 Users can select one of the modes to access Polaris-Sidecar.
 This document describes how to install and use Polaris-Sidecar in a virtual machine or container environment.